Robert De Niro, Al Pacino, Joe Pesci and Harvey Keitel all star

 The Irishman is creating a lot of buzz for many reasons: not only is it Martin Scorsese’s first film since 2016, but it also unites several cinema greats (Robert De Niro, Al Pacino, Joe Pesci, Harvey Keitel).

-It’s set for release in 2019 via Netflix and fans are already excited for a movie that – thanks to CGI – will see De Niro, Pacino et al playing younger versions of themselves.
+It’s set for release in autumn 2019 via Netflix and fans are already excited for a movie that – thanks to CGI – will see De Niro, Pacino et al playing younger versions of themselves.

 What’s the latest news?

-- The first official trailer has been released
+- The film’s runtime has been revealed

 - Netflix have also shared the synopsis along with the first official photos of the action